 The best startup book for Startups that want to launch as quickly as possible.

-One of the best startup strategy books on the market, The Lean Startup has sold over one million copies and has been translated into over thirty languages!
+One of the best startup strategy books on the market to read, The Lean Startup has sold over one million copies and has been translated into over thirty languages!

 With nine out of ten startups eventually failing, businesses need to ensure they are as successful as possible.
 According to Ries, one of the ways startups can improve their chances of making it is by launching as quickly as they can.